spring-projects/spring-data-mongodb/README.md

 }
 ```

 The queries issued on execution will be derived from the method name.
-Exending `CrudRepository` causes CRUD methods being pulled into the interface so that you can easily save and find single entities and collections of them.
+Extending `CrudRepository` causes CRUD methods being pulled into the interface so that you can easily save and find single entities and collections of them.

 You can have Spring automatically create a proxy for the interface by using the following JavaConfig: